MinhajShafin/MessKhata/app/src/main/java/com/messkhata/doc/MessKhata.md

 - `createdAt` - When preference was set

 **Logic:**
-- If preference is set today, it applies from tomorrow onwards
+- When preference is set today, meal expense for today is charged immediately
+- Preference applies from tomorrow onwards automatically
-- System auto-creates Meals records based on preference if user doesn't manually enter
+- System auto-creates Meals records and charges based on preference daily
+- User can manually edit any day's meal count

 ---

 ### 6. MessMonthlyStats Table
-Stores month-end calculations and statistics for each mess.
+Stores monthly statistics and totals for each mess (for reporting purposes).

 ```sql
 CREATE TABLE MessMonthlyStats (